robindotis/contented/docs/docs.md

 Files on GitHub can be browsed just like on your desktop.
 Click on "Code" in top right and you will see a list of all the files.

 Content is added into Markdown files, with the extension ".md".
-Markdown is very simply language for writing content that will be converted to HTML when the page is published.
+Markdown is a very simple language for writing content that will be converted to HTML when the page is published.
 For more details on Markdown, please see [GitHub's Markdown guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-Markdown can also contain HTMNL, so you can markup your content in plain HTML if you prefer.
+Markdown can also contain HTML, so you can markup your content in plain HTML if you prefer.
 Mozilla provide a [very good HTML reference](https://developer.mozilla.org/en-US/docs/Web/HTML), if you are new to HTML.

 Only files with the extension .md are processed and converted to HTML files.
-By default, all other file types are ignored unless they are files in the assets folder, which are then simply copied.
+By default, all other file types are ignored unless they are files in the assets folder, which are simply copied to the live site.

 ### Front Matter